MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxServer.md

 ```

 ### -CalendarRepairLogDirectorySizeLimit
-!!!
-Exchange Server 2010

-The CalendarRepairLogDirectorySizeLimit parameter specifies the size limit for all log files for the Calendar Repair Assistant.
-After the limit is reached, the oldest files are deleted.

-The maximum size of the calendar repair log directory is calculated as the total size of all log files that have the same name prefix.
-Other files that don't follow the name prefix convention aren't counted in the total directory size calculation.
-Renaming old log files or copying other files into the calendar repair log directory could cause the directory to exceed its specified maximum size.

-Calendar repair log files for the Mailbox server role have names that begin with prefix CRA.

-The default value is unlimited.
-However, the maximum unit size that you can enter for this value is 2 GB (gigabytes).

-When you enter a value, qualify the value by using one of the following units:

-- B (bytes)

-- KB (kilobytes)

-- MB (megabytes)

-- GB (gigabytes)

-Unqualified values are treated as bytes.

-!!!
-Exchange Server 2013

-The CalendarRepairLogDirectorySizeLimit parameter specifies the maximum size of calendar repair log directory on the Mailbox server.
-When the directory reaches its maximum size, the server deletes the oldest log files first.

-Calendar repair log files begin with the name prefix CRA.
-The maximum size of the calendar repair log directory is calculated as the total size of all log files that have the CRA name prefix.
-Other files aren't counted in the total directory size calculation.
-Renaming old log files or copying other files into the calendar repair log directory could cause the directory to exceed its specified maximum size.

-The default value is 500 megabytes (MB).

-When you enter a value, qualify the value with one of the following units:

-- B (bytes)

-- KB (kilobytes)

-- MB (megabytes)

-- GB (gigabytes)

-- TB (terabytes)

-Unqualified values are treated as bytes.

-If you enter the value unlimited, no size limit is imposed on the calendar repair log directory.

-!!!
-Exchange Server 2016

 The CalendarRepairLogDirectorySizeLimit parameter specifies the maximum size of calendar repair log directory on the Mailbox server.
 When the directory reaches its maximum size, the server deletes the oldest log files first.

 Calendar repair log files begin with the name prefix CRA.
 The maximum size of the calendar repair log directory is calculated as the total size of all log files that have the CRA name prefix.
 Other files aren't counted in the total directory size calculation.
 Renaming old log files or copying other files into the calendar repair log directory could cause the directory to exceed its specified maximum size.